 Did you know the average unemployment tax paid by employers is $359.64 per employee?
 Many businesses think unemployment taxes are complicated and much higher than they are.
 But it doesn't have to be difficult!

 In this guide, we cover the Federal Unemployment Tax Act for a better understanding.
 We also discuss its potential effects on your company's unemployment insurance program.
 Any HR professional can benefit from this guide.

-Keep reading to learn the answer to “what does FUTA mean?”
+Keep reading to learn the answer to "what does FUTA mean?"
 We all discuss how to calculate and file unemployment taxes, and read HR's Guide to Compliance to learn about more compliance issues.

 FUTA stands for Federal Unemployment Tax Act.
 This is a federal law that provides for the payment of unemployment compensation to workers who have lost their jobs.